Professor Lord David Alton of

 Juaben State of Ghana with dual roles of administration and

-- Work to strengthen the New Juaben Traditional Council as a
+adjudication - Work to strengthen the New Juaben Traditional Council as a

-- Institution of Akwantukese Festival for “Development in Unity
+local institution for the prosperity of the people - Institution of Akwantukese Festival for “Development in Unity

 for the Welfare of the People.”
 By celebrating local traditions